HF 8106

 Swallowing Problems (Dysphagia) In Children

-Dysphagia means your child has problems with feeding or swallowing.
-This could mean problems with using the mouth, lips and tongue to control food or liquid.
-It could also mean problems in the throat during swallowing.
-It may be caused by differences in strength, coordination, sensation or timing of the muscles and nerves used to swallow.
-Dysphagia causes concern because it can affect your child’s health and nutrition.
+This Health Facts for You reviews how to treat problems with feeding or swallowing, known as dysphagia.
+Dysphagia may be caused by differences in strength, coordination, sensation or timing of the muscles and nerves used to swallow.
+It is concerning because it can affect your child’s health and nutrition.

 • Coughing